omariosc/inertia/README.md

 - The directory structure of the repository could be considered like a storage location containing all important files to the project as well as all the code
 - The issues are for us to organize work
-- Issue board consists of lists on each priority, in progress, testing, CI (continuous integration), peer review and completed
+- Issue board consists of lists on each priority, in progress, merge requests and completed
 - Issues are closed once merged to main
 - Backlog issues may have A/B/C/D after the ID number:
   * A | Customer Interface